Find the best healthcare program for you, with 12 popular specialisations.

-Counselling programs for professional accreditation include essential face-to-face classes where students learn practical aspects of counselling.
-Work placements also give students opportunity to interact with counsellors and clients...
-READ MORE
+Counselling programs for professional accreditation include essential face-to-face classes where students learn practical skills.
+Work placements also give students opportunity to interact with counsellors and clients.

-Health managers plan, administer, monitor and coordinate health care delivery.
-Studying health management develops knowledge and skills for senior administrative and planning positions in hospitals and other health facilities.
+Health managers plan, administer, monitor and coordinate healthcare delivery.
+Studying health management develops knowledge and skills for administration and planning positions in hospitals and other health facilities.

-To become a successful health manager, Australian universities offer online masters degrees and other postgraduate courses.
-The courses teach you how to be an effective manager and give you credentials, such as an MHA, to compete for executive jobs.
+To become a health manager, Australian universities offer online masters degrees and other postgraduate courses.
+You learn how to be an effective manager and gain credentials, such as an MHA, to compete for executive jobs.

-An MBA in healthcare gives you the opportunity to learn management techniques adapted for the health sector.
+An MBA in Health Care is an opportunity to learn management techniques adapted for the health sector.
 You gain a leadership qualification designed for jobs in healthcare settings.

-MBA in Healthcare Management programs are available to university graduates from any field.
-Qualifications and professional experience in the health industry may be helpful for getting quick returns on the degree however.
+These MBA programs are available to university graduates from any field.
+Qualifications and professional experience in the health industry may be helpful for getting quick returns.

-Online healthcare MBA programs allow you to earn your degree while working full-time.
-Australia's best online MBA courses are accelerated...
-READ MORE
+Online programs allow you to earn your degree part-time while working full-time.
+Australia's best versions of this degree are accelerated.

-Mental health is an issue across the health sector, including in counselling, social work, nursing and psychology.
-By doing an online postgraduate course, you can gain specialist skills within your profession and move into new healthcare roles.
+Mental health occupational fields include in counselling, social work, nursing and psychology.
+By doing an online postgraduate course, you gain the skills to move into specialist roles.

-You can gain mental health qualifications by completing a graduate certificate, graduate diploma or masters degree.
-Courses teach you how to understand mental health conditions and meet patient needs...
-READ MORE
+You can gain mental health qualifications by completing courses such as a graduate certificate, graduate diploma or masters degree.
+Participants learn to understand mental health conditions and meet patient needs.

-External nursing courses combine online academic study with hands-on training and work placements.
+Degrees for nursing incorporate hands-on training and work placements as required.
 A Bachelor of Nursing degree allows you to become a Registered Nurse.

-Hands-on training on campus and clinical placements in the community should be considered when choosing a program.
-Students spend 800+ hours in healthcare facilities during a 3-year bachelor degree.
+When choosing a pre-registration program, on-campus nursing similations and clinical placements should be considered.
+Students spend 800+ hours in healthcare facilities during a 3-year bachelor degree for example.

 For registered nurses, a popular first-choice for professional development is to do a Graduate Certificate in Nursing.
 The course is typically part of a masters program.